 “Will, class starts in ten minutes,” Bryn said, her wide eyes darting toward the heavy oak doors of the lecture hall.

 Bryn and Cal exchanged a wary look before moving toward the lecture hall.
-The second they were gone, Gwen gripped the strap of Will’s bag and hauled him toward a deep, recessed archway draped in skeletal ivy.
+The second they were gone, Gwen gripped the strap of Will’s bag and pulled him toward a deep, recessed archway draped in skeletal ivy.
 She shoved him into the shadows, the air smelling of damp moss.

 “It was an Ink,” Gwen hissed, her voice trembling.
 “Worse.
 It was a Circle member.”